TEST &

 WHY, WHERE AND HOW

-Testing is not just about having the peace of mind of knowing your status- it’s about having access to breakthrough treatments so you and everyone can stay healthy.
+Testing is not just about knowing your status—it's about having access to breakthrough treatments that have the power to end new HIV transmissions.

 There are several ways to get tested: